SlimeVR/SlimeVR-Rust/firmware/README.md

 * Has built in USB support, not just as serial but full USB.
 * Supports a debugger but only with a hardware probe.

+### Full list of chips supported.
+We likely easily can support most nrf52 and esp32 family chips.
+Right now the ones we officially have added support for are:
+* esp32c3
+* esp32
+* nrf52840

 ## How to flash the firmware
 This section is out of date, so is the CONTRIBUTING.md.